andrew/ultimate-awesome/README.md

 - [awesome-digital-marketing](https://github.com/paulbradish/awesome-digital-marketing) - 😎 A curated list of awesome digital marketing guides, resources, services, & more.
 - [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.
 - [awesome-vdj](https://github.com/slowkow/awesome-vdj) - 📚 Tools and databases for analyzing HLA and VDJ genes.
-- [awesome-passive-income](https://github.com/yourincomehome/awesome-passive-income) - A curated list of ways to make money online.
 - [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-kubernetes-operator-resources](https://github.com/calvin-puram/awesome-kubernetes-operator-resources) - A curated list of awesome resources: articles, books and videos about Kubernetes Operators.
 - [awesome-i2p](https://github.com/mikalv/awesome-i2p) - A curated list of awesome I2P implementations, libraries, resources, projects, and shiny things.
 I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs.
 - [awesome-web3.0](https://github.com/surajondev/awesome-web3.0) - A collection of awesome resources to learn Web 3.0🚀.
 - [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
+- [Awesome-LLM-Scientific-Discovery](https://github.com/HKUST-KnowComp/Awesome-LLM-Scientific-Discovery) - [EMNLP2025] From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery.
 - [awesome-normalization-techniques](https://github.com/tczhangzhi/awesome-normalization-techniques) - Papers for normalization techniques, released codes collections.
 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.